New South Wales Standard suburban carriage stock: History

 To provide rolling stock for the electrification of Sydney's suburban rail network, steel carriages were ordered.

 The initial 50 power cars were built in England by Leeds Forge Company and shipped to Australia in knocked-down condition.
 They were assembled by Eveleigh Carriage Workshops (10) and Clyde Engineering (40) between April and October 1925.
-Initially numbered 2213-2262, they entered service being inserted into sets with Bradfield carriages for haulage by steam locomotives until fitted with Metropolitan-Vickers electrical equipment and motors in 1926.
+Initially numbered 2213-2262, they entered service being inserted into sets with Bradfield carriages for haulage by steam locomotives until the early days of electrification of the suburban network in 1926.

 At this stage they were renumbered C3101 to C3150.

 Between 1926 and 1929, a further 290 power cars, 248 trailer cars and three parcel vans were built in Australia by Clyde Engineering and Walsh Island Dockyard.
 In 1937, Clyde Engineering built a further 12 power cars, to provide coverage while the 1920s built power cars were overhauled.
 The reason for the imbalance between motor and trailer cars was the conversion of some American Suburban carriage stock to operate with the new power cars.

 In 1937, six trailers (T4543-T4548) were converted to driving trailers.
-Between 1968 and 1975, some power cars were converted to 4 motors using traction equipments similar the W sets and U sets and fitted on air suspended bogies.
+Between 1968 and 1975, some power cars were converted to 4 motors using traction equipments similar to the W sets and U sets and fitted on air suspended bogies.
 These were renumbered upwards by 4000, e.g. C3306 became C7306.

-Withdrawals commenced in the 1970s, 92 remained in service with CityRail in July 1991.
-The last were withdrawn in 1992.
-Several have been preserved.
+As built, the standard cars were painted in Tuscan red and russet with yellow pin striping.
+In the 1940s, that was changed to Tuscan red with buff lining.